moonpic/himitsu/src/features.md

 ## Connect with Popular Services

-- Sync with AniList, MyAnimeList, MangaUpdates, and more to get content and user data.
+- Sync with AniList & MyAnimeList and more to get content and user data.

 ---